heyvito/gopts/README.md

 ## Usage

 This is a really short crash-course.
 More information can be found on [godoc](https://godoc.org/github.com/victorgama/gopts).
-Assuming an environment with two variables `USERNAME` and `AUTO_RESTART` set to `John` and `false`, respectively, running the following snippet of code:
+Assuming an environment with two variables `USERNAME` and `AUTO_RESTART` set to `Rômulo` and `false`, respectively, running the following snippet of code:

 ```go
 package main